Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    ![ws name.](media/m.png)

    > **sessionhosts-subnet** will be used for the purpose of deploying session hosts.

-### **Task 3: Update Virtual Network DNS**

    >**Note:** Wait for the deployment of Azure AD Domain Serive(i.e., previous task) to complete.
 Then only you can start Task 3.

+### **Task 3: Update Virtual Network DNS**

+In this task we will be copying private IP address of the two network interface cards created while deploying AADDS and use it to configure DNS server of *aadds-vnet*.
+By default, Virtual Network uses Azure's own DNS servers to resolve the DNS queries.
+Since we have deployed AADDS, this queries should now be pointed to the new DNS servers, for AADDS to function properly.

 1. After deployment completes, go back to Azure portal, select **Resource Groups** under **Navigate**.